Hector-bit/adventOfCode/day24/notes.md

 		Plan: Do some graph stuff, have nodes that are created if you go in a direction you have not gone before, then recursively count all the nodes that have been made

+To whom it may concern:
+We, Virginia Garcia & Joaquin Martinez are the lawful custodial parents of Joshua Martinez-Garcia Date of Birth: July 9, 2015
+Place of Birth: WASHINGTON, USA
+Joshua Martinez-Garcia, has our consent to travel with Hector Martinez-Garcia to visit Oaxaca, Mexico during the period of {dates}